 The ranch’s 21,000 acres (the same size as all of Manhattan) hide other resources.
 These include Silverado, the iconic study-city used in the 1984 film of the same name and afterwards in a number of westerns; buildings for the people who work on the estate; two houses for guests; and another building earmarked as a residence.
 Ando’s main residence was overseen, and these other buildings designed and built, by the internationally recognized LA-based architectural studio, Marmol Radziner.

-The property is currently up for sale through the Kevin Bobolsky Group at a price of $75 million.
+The property is currently up for sale through the Kevin Bobolsky Group for their help in producing this article.

 Santa Fe, March 2017